U.S. Department of State Seal

 Health facilities in general:

-• Adequate health facilities are available throughout Israel but health care in the West Bank and Gaza may be below U.S. standards.
+• Adequate health facilities are available throughout Israel but health care in the West Bank may be below U.S. standards.
+Health care in Gaza has been severely degraded by the ongoing military conflict between Israel and Hamas and what is available is far below U.S. standards.

 • Medical staff may speak little or no English.